PaperMC/Folia/REGION_LOGIC.md

 merge into later set, and add x into y's expecting merge from set.

-When the ticking region finishes ticking, the ticking region will perform the merge logic for all expecting merges.
+When the ticking region finishes ticking, the ticking region will perform the merge logic for all expected merges.

 ### Merge logic